Herding Dogs

 About the Icelandic Sheepdog

-The Icelandic Sheepdog is a large herding dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Icelandic Sheepdog is best matched with experienced owners.
+The Icelandic Sheepdog is a medium herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Icelandic Sheepdog is best matched with experienced owners.
 Typically standing 16 to 18 inchestall at the shoulder and weighing 20 to 30 pounds, this breed has a life expectancy of 14 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Icelandic Sheepdog brings a distinct combination of traits that sets it apart.
 The Icelandic Sheepdog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Icelandic Sheepdog loves being close to its people and forms strong bonds with every member of the household.